BXXD101/PHP-for-Android-compiler/README.md

 # PHP-for-Android-compiler
-Cross compile the latest PHP as single file to Android for aarch64.
+Cross compile the latest PHP as single file to Android for aarch64 or x86_64.
 Make sure to have git and wget installed in your Linux distro.

-Just run ./compileandroid.sh and all will be done for you.
+Supported targets: aarch64-linux, x86_64-linux

+Building for aarch64: ./compileandroid.sh aarch64-linux
+Building for x86_64: ./compileandroid.sh x86_64

 After the build is finished you can find the php binary in the dir where you ran the script.

 This PHP wont work with PocketMine-MP since it requires additional libs.
 These will be added to the script soon.

 # How can i run the generated PHP on my Android device?
 You will need ADB installed on your computer.
 You can get it from: https://dl.google.com/android/repository/platform-tools-latest-windows.zip